Skip to main content

 Beyond systemic effects, sex steroids exert direct actions on thyroid cells through specific receptors.
 Both estrogen receptors (ERα and ERβ) and progesterone receptors are present in thyroid tissue.
 Activation of these receptors can influence thyroid cell proliferation, differentiation, and even the expression of genes involved in thyroid hormone synthesis.

 For example, estrogen has been implicated in thyroid growth and the pathogenesis of goiter and thyroid carcinoma, particularly given the higher incidence of thyroid diseases in women.
-This direct cellular interaction highlights a localized regulatory mechanism that complements the on binding proteins and deiodinase activity.
+This direct cellular interaction highlights a localized regulatory mechanism that complements the systemic effects on binding proteins and deiodinase activity.

 A central creamy sphere, representing a targeted hormone like Testosterone, is precisely encircled by textured grey elements, symbolizing specific cellular receptor binding.
 This abstract form illustrates advanced bioidentical hormone replacement therapy protocols, meticulously restoring endocrine homeostasis, optimizing metabolic health, and supporting cellular repair